-- Create complete streets for all users and address all modes of travel, including pedestrian traffic, bicycle traffic, transit, and vehicular traffic. - (2) Address all features of the street right-of-way, including sidewalks, landscaped buffers, traffic lanes, bicycle lanes, and medians. - (3) Continue the existing logical and comprehensible system of streets types that result in a simple, consistent and understandable pattern of blocks and lots. - (4) Provide adequate access to all lots for vehicles and pedestrians. - (5) Create Street Types that are appropriate for their contexts in residential, commercial, or mixed use areas and are designed to encourage travel at appropriate volumes and speeds. - (6) Encourage streets that respect natural features by following topography and drainage systems, rather than interrupting or dead-ending at the feature. - (7) Create streets and public rights-of-way that result in stormwater runoff quantity reduction and improved quality of stormwater.
+- Create complete streets for all users and address all modes of travel, including pedestrian traffic, bicycle traffic, transit modes, and vehicular traffic. - (2) Address all features of the street right-of-way, including sidewalks, landscaped buffers, traffic lanes, bicycle lanes, and medians. - (3) Continue a street pattern that result in a simple, consistent and understandable pattern of blocks and lots. - (4) Provide adequate access to all lots for vehicles and pedestrians. - (5) Create Street Types that are appropriate for their contexts in residential, commercial, or mixed use areas and are designed to encourage travel at appropriate volumes and speeds. - (6) Encourage streets that respect natural features by following topography and drainage systems, rather than interrupting or dead-ending at the feature. - (7) Create streets and public rights-of-way that result in stormwater runoff quantity reduction and improved quality of stormwater.